FP&A Salary Guide Based on Experience

 Do you need CFA for FP&A?

-No, you don’t need a Chartered Financial Analyst (CFA) to get a job on an FP&A team.
+No, you don’t need to be a Chartered Financial Analyst (CFA) to get a job on an FP&A team.

 However, a CFA is the most prestigious credential for financial professionals.

-It will help you have a stronger background in finance fundamentals and will make you more competitive when applying for FP&A roles.
+It strengthens your background in finance fundamentals and makes you more competitive when applying for FP&A roles.

 It will also give you more opportunities to explore career options in fields such as investment banking and business development.